pdf, 103.6 KB

-We annually hand out the Van Lanschot Kempen Art Prize to a mid-career artist working in the Benelux.
-In 2018 the jury of the Van Lanschot Kempen Art Prize granted the award to Mark Manders.
+We hand out the Van Lanschot Kempen Art Prize to a mid-career artist working in the Benelux.
+In 2019 the jury of the Van Lanschot Kempen Art Prize granted the award to Ellen Gallagher.
+Ellen received the prize on 30 September 2020 at the Concertgebouw in Amsterdam.

 Collection Museum Voorlinden, courtesy Zeno X Gallery, Antwerp & Tanya Bonakdar Gallery, New York/Los Angeles